sjentsch/lsjDocs/Ch08/Ch08_Estimation.rst

 learn about?
 And how do we learn them?
 These are the questions that lie at the heart of inferential statistics, and they are traditionally divided into two “big ideas”: estimation and hypothesis testing.
-The goal in this chapter is to introduce the first of these big ideas, estimation theory, but I’m going to witter on about sampling theory first because estimation theory doesn’t make sense until you understand sampling.
+The goal in this chapter is to introduce the first of these big ideas, estimation theory, but I am going to witter on about sampling theory first because estimation theory does not make sense until you understand sampling.
 As a consequence, this chapter divides naturally into two parts :doc:`Ch08_Estimation_1` through :doc:`Ch08_Estimation_3` are focused on sampling theory, and